keldefrawy/keldefrawy.github.io/_rd_articles/hrl-mission-driven-bargain.md

 The correct evaluation begins before integration and continues after it.
 Record teams, critical facilities, initiation rights, customer relationships, and technical domains.
 Then ask what the combined organization can do after five years that neither could do alone—and what the prior arrangement could do that the new one cannot.

+A credible baseline should be prospective and capability-specific:

+- team and critical-role continuity, including technical staff and apprentices rather than only principal investigators;
+- practical access to laboratories, fabrication, secure environments, data, and test infrastructure;
+- the share and fate of work initiated by researchers, owners, government sponsors, and commercial customers;
+- cross-laboratory projects that become possible because of IBM complements;
+- sponsor diversity and whether non-IBM mission customers retain trusted access;
+- publication, patent, prototype, transition, and negative-result records kept as separate outcomes; and
+- reconstitution time for any capability intentionally discontinued.

+These measures should be captured before closing or integration changes the graph.
+Five-year retrospective interviews alone will inherit survivor bias.
+The most informative result may be mixed: a quantum or semiconductor path strengthens while another sponsor relationship or independent line narrows.
+“Acquisition succeeded” is too coarse to describe a research institution.

 ## The strongest counterargument

 Perhaps the supposed institutional problem is simply the discipline that makes mission laboratories useful.
 Projects should end.
 Sponsors should not fund indefinite teams because they might matter later.
 Researchers should compete for new work.
 Facilities should survive only when customers value them.
 A protected internal portfolio can drift into comfortable irrelevance.